EngineerBetter/concourse-up/README.md

 - Deploy to any AWS region
 - Metrics infrastructure deployed by default (check http://your-concourse-url:3000)
 - DB encryption turned on by default
-- Self-update pipeline which will watch for new releases and upgrade your Concourse (paused by default)

 ## Prerequisites